dotnet/designs/proposed/resource-limit.md

     // Wait until the requested resources are available.
     // Set requestedCount to 0 to wait until resource is replenished.
-    // An exception is thrown if resources cannot be obtained. abstract ValueTask<ResourceLimiterResult> AcquireAsync(long requestedCount, CancellationToken cancellationToken = default);
+    // An exception is thrown if resources cannot be obtained. abstract ValueTask<ResourceLease> WaitAsync(long requestedCount, CancellationToken cancellationToken = default);
   }

   public struct ResourceLease: IDisposable
   {
-    // This represents additional metadata that can be returned as part of a call to TryAcquire/AcquireAsync
+    // This represents additional metadata that can be returned as part of a call to TryAcquire/WaitAsync
     // Potential uses could include a RetryAfter value. public object?
 State { get; init; }